SeanOMik/swm/README.md

 # swm
-swm (swim) is a simple dynamic window manager
+swm (swim) is a simple dynamic window manager inspired by DWM